orbcoding/orb/README.md

 *Unstable.
 In final development stages*

-`orb` is a tool for building self-documenting function libraries in bash.
+`orb` is a CLI framework that helps you build self-documenting function libraries in bash.
 It removes the pain of parsing and validating advanced arguments and helps you organize your functions in namespaces based on a simple file structure.

 `orb` can also be used to empower argument collection for individual functions in existing projects.
 See [individual function usage](#individual_function_usage).